Skip to article frontmatterSkip to article content

 • Forward pass: Model makes predictions

-• Backward pass: Calculate gradients (how to improve)
+• Backward pass: Calculate gradients

-• Optimizer step: Actually update the weights
+• Optimizer step: Update the weights

 • Gradient accumulation: Simulate bigger batches